 This assessment from one of the seminal studies on capacity building is still true today.
 The need for nonprofit capacity building is vitally important right now because the economic downturn is dramatically impacting the ability of nonprofits to serve individuals and communities.

-Capacity building impacts all aspects of a nonprofit’s activities.
-Examples include: identifying a communications strategy; improving volunteer recruitment; learning about complex new IRS and state regulations, and responding to them by adopting new governance practices; developing a leadership succession plan; identifying more efficient uses of technology; and engaging in collaborations with community partners.
+Capacity building is not just about the capacity of a nonprofit today -- it's about the future.
+Distinct capacity building projects such as identifying a communications strategy, improving volunteer recruitment, developing a leadership succession plan, identifying more efficient uses of technology, and engaging in collaborations with community partners -- all build the capacity of a charitable nonprofit to effectively deliver its mission in the future.
 When capacity building is successful, it strengthens a nonprofit’s ability to fulfill its mission over time, and enhances the nonprofit’s ability to have a positive impact on lives and communities.

 Connect with local resources and expertise Find